kuszewski/iris-k3s/README.md

 Kubernetes, like many systems, is command-line oriented, so you'll want to have your shell handy.

 1. Install Docker.
-If you don't have it already, you can get it from here  https://www.docker.com/products/docker-desktop
+If you don't have it already,
+ - you can get it from here  https://www.docker.com/products/docker-desktop
+ - or on MAC `brew cask install docker`
 2. Install kubectl.
 If you haven't used kubernetes yet, you probably don't have kubectl installed on your machine.
-Follow the full instructions here:  https://kubernetes.io/docs/tasks/tools/install-kubectl/
+ - Follow the full instructions here:  https://kubernetes.io/docs/tasks/tools/install-kubectl/
+ - or on MAC `brew install kubernetes-cli`

 ### Installing k3d